OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 ::

   %bzr status			      (Lists pending changes & merges that have not yet been committed.)
   %bzr commit -m "<commit_message>"   (Commits changes from the merge to "working_main.")
   %repo.py fix 	    		      (Always run this script after building on "working_main."
-It fixes file permissions that changed.)
+It fixes any file
+                                       permissions that may have gotten changed during the merge and cleans up temporary files created during the buildout.)

 .. _`if-you-have-a-conflict`: